 Assistant Professor of Biomedical Engineering and Pathology

-Professor Truong works in the area of synthetic and systems biology, where he and his lab focus on building "Synthetic Cells and Genomes".
+Dr. Truong works in the area of synthetic and systems biology, where he and his lab focus on building synthetic genomes and engineered cell therapies.
 They perform large scale human genome engineering in pluripotent stem cells (iPSCs), because these cells may become any cell in the body.
 The lab turns these engineered cells into "off-the-shelf" somatic cells with therapeutic potential, focusing initially on immune cell types.
 The potential applications of these engineered cells include cancer cell immunotherapy, cell replacement therapy, tissue regeneration, and reducing autoimmune dysfunction.

 Research Interests: Synthetic Biology, Cell therapies, Immunotherapy, Regenerative medicine, Genome engineering, Cancer, Genomics, Aging, Neurodegeneration, Stem cell biology, Epigenetics, Biomanufacturing